chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 # Cumulative impact based on climate velocity

-We can calculate the overall negative impact of climate velocity by taking into account the impacts of decreasing food supply, deoxygenation, acidification, and warming, as well as the positive impact of increasing food supply, oxygen levels, ocean basification, and cooling.
-Conversely, the increase in export POC flux, oxygen levels, ocean basification, and ocean cooling can be considered as cumulative positive impacts.
+We can calculate the overall negative impact of climate velocity by considering the impacts of decreasing food supply, deoxygenation, acidification, and warming, as well as the positive impact of increasing food supply, oxygen levels, ocean basification, and cooling.
+Conversely, the increase in export POC flux, oxygen levels, ocean basification, and ocean cooling can be considered cumulative positive impacts.

 ``` r
 plot_fun(r=cmip6_2041_2060_voccMeg %>% cum_imp,